MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-a-multi-forest-environment-for-hybrid.md

 Skype for Business users homed on premises can have Exchange homed on premises or online.
 Skype for Business Online users should use Exchange Online for an optimal experience; however, this is not required.
 Exchange on premises is not required to implement Skype for Business in either case.

-## Configure Forest Trusts
+## Configure forest trusts

 The trusts required are two-way transitive trusts between the resource forest and each of the user forests.
 If you have multiple user forests, to enable cross-forest authentication it is important that Name Suffix Routing is enabled for each of these forest trusts.
 For instructions, see [Managing Forest Trusts](https://technet.microsoft.com/en-us/library/cc772440.aspx).

-## Synchronize Accounts into the forest hosting Skype for Business
+## Synchronize accounts into the forest hosting Skype for Business

 When Skype for Business Server is deployed in one forest (a resource forest), but provides functionality to users in one or more other forests (account forests), users in the other forests must be represented as disabled user objects in the forest where Skype for Business Server is deployed.
 An identity management product, such as Microsoft Identity Manager, needs to be deployed and configured to provision and synchronize the users from the account forests into the forest where Skype for Business Server is deployed.
 Users must be synchronized into the forest hosting Skype for Business Server as disabled user objects.
 Users cannot be synchronized as Active Directory contact objects, because Azure Active Directory Connect will not properly synchronize contacts into Azure AD for use with Skype.